Network Access Control

 Does this affect the Monte Carlo UI?

-To restrict access to the Monte Carlo UI, we recommend configuring IP restrictions directly in your SSO identity provider.
+Alternatively, you can restrict UI access by configuring IP address restrictions directly in your SSO identity provider.

-How do I add a new IP to an existing restriction without removing the old ones?
+How do I add a new IP address to an existing restriction without removing the old ones?

-First, query the current list using getNetworkAccessControlLists to get all existing IPs for the scope.
-Then call saveNetworkAccessControl with the full list of IPs (existing plus new).
-The save operation replaces the entire list, so you must include all IPs you want to keep.
+First, query the current list using getNetworkAccessControlLists to get all existing IP addresses for the scope.
+Then call saveNetworkAccessControl with the full list of IP addresses (existing plus new).
+The save operation replaces the entire list, so you must include all IP addresses you want to keep.

 API Documentation